 - Place pan in the oven and bake for 30 minutes.* Turn the pan 180 degrees and cover with foil.
 Bake an additional 15-20 minutes.
 Use a toothpick to prick in a few places to check whether the bread is finished.
 If the toothpick comes out clean, the bread is done.
 If not, bake a little longer and repeat the test.

 - Take a clean kitchen towel and wet it.
 Squeeze out extra liquid until the kitchen towel is damp, but not dripping with water.
 Take the bread out of the oven and place in the damp kitchen towel.
 Let it cool for 20-30 minutes.

 - Eat cornbread warm.
-Store in a plastic bag.
-If eating the following day, soften in milk or stew.
+Store in a plastic bag for up to 2-3 days.
+If eating the following day, soften in warm milk or stew.